 The best Christmas canapé recipes are easy to make, look impressive and wow on flavour.
 Here they are...

 The best Christmas canapé recipes are those that don’t require complicated preparation, equipment you can’t spell, let alone source, or artistic abilities beyond your ken.
 Leave that to the professionals.
 What every great Christmas drinks party needs is a host who takes heed of our best Christmas canapé recipes.
-And presents a mound of these delicious morsels.
+(You might also like to take a look at our list of the best Christmas cocktails.)

 Makes 24 pieces